xelatihy/yocto-gl/docs/yocto_gl.md

     const vector<vec4i>& segments, bool normalized = false);
 ~~~

-Subdivide vertex properties given the maps.
-This is instances for vecs
+Subdivide vertex properties for Bezier subdivision.
+This is implemente for
-and floats.
+vecs and floats.

 #### Function make_uvquads()